google-deepmind/tapnet/README.md

 algorithms which violate this principle should not be considered valid competitors on this benchmark.

-Our readers also supply videos resized at 256-by-256.
-If algorithms can handle it, we encourage using full-resolution videos instead; we anticipate that predictions on such videos would be scaled to match a 256-by-256 resolution before computing metrics.
+Our readers also supply videos resized at 256x256 resolution.
+If algorithms can handle it, we encourage using full-resolution videos instead; we anticipate that predictions on such videos would be scaled to match a 256x256 resolution before computing metrics.
 Such predictions would, however, be evaluated as a separate category: we don't consider them comparable to those produced from lower-resolution videos.

 ### A note on coordinates